Zhang Ye (footballer, born 1987)

 Zhang Ye (张野 (張野, Zhāng Yě); born on April 26, 1987, in China) is a Chinese retired footballer who played as a midfielder.
-He was a member of China U-23 National Football Team.

 Club career

 Shenzhen Jianlibao

 Zhang Ye would move to Chinese Super League football team Shenzhen Jianlibao to start his professional football career in 2005.
 He was to make his league debut on March 19, 2006, starting a game against Inter Xian in a 0–0 draw.
 Quickly establishing himself within the team he would go on to score his first and second goals against Shenyang Ginde in a 2–1 victory on August 9, 2006.
 By the following season Zhang Ye would become an integral member of the team and was one of the few bright aspects in a disappointing season, which also saw him achieve his first red card on the debut game of the season on March 3, 2007, against Shaanxi Baorong.

 Hangzhou Greentown

 Zhang Ye together with Fan Xiaodong would both join Hangzhou Greentown at the beginning of the 2009 Chinese Super League season.
 Zhang Ye would make his debut for the team in their first game of the season against Qingdao Jonoon on March 22 in 2–1 win.

+On 21 May 2026, Zhang was given a 5-year ban for match-fixing by the Chinese Football Association.